bestia-dev/GuitaraokeLeader/README.md

 ## Local network

 This server will work only on a local network like `192.168.x.y`.
-My personal local network wi-fi uses hotspot from my smartphone.
+My personal local network wi-fi uses the hotspot from my smartphone.
 But it could be any wi-fi hotspot.
 I have my Lenovo Win10 + WSL2 notebook and a lenovo tablet connected to my wifi local network for testing.

-## Guitaraoke Client
+## Guitaraoke Follower

-The client project is inside the server project in  `GuitaraokeServer\app\src\main\assets\guitaraoke_client\`.
+The webapp project is inside the android project in  `GuitaraokeLeader\app\src\main\assets\guitaraokewebapp\`.
+It is just a web page for the Guitaraoke Follower.
+Simple html/css/javascript.
-I can use VisualStudioCode to edit this, because I like it more than the android studio for html/css/javascript.
+I can use Visual Studio Code to edit this, because I like it more than the android studio for html/css/javascript.
 This `assets` folder is distributed with the server installation.

 ## icons